 The Car Connection Nissan NV Overview

 The Nissan NV is a full-size rear-wheel-drive van, sold mostly in commercial cargo van format, but also available as a passenger van with windows and added seating rows.
 It is offered in two different wheelbases, two roof heights, and with two engine options, and is the first full-size van Nisan has sold in the U.S. and Canada.

-For 2017, the NV gains a more powerful V-8 engine and a far more advanced 7-speed automatic as options, that should make it both faster and more fuel efficient.
+For 2017, the NV gained a more powerful V-8 engine and a far more advanced 7-speed automatic as options, that should make it both faster and more fuel efficient.

 MORE: Read our 2017 Nissan NV review